iExecBlockchainComputing/rlc-multichain/README.md

 This will:

-1. Approve the RLCAdapter to spend your RLC tokens
+1. Approve the RLCLiquidityUnifier to spend your RLC tokens
-2. Initiate the cross-chain transfer through LayerZero
+2. Initiate the cross-chain transfer through the IexecLayerZeroBridge
-3. Lock tokens in the adapter and mint equivalent tokens on Arbitrum
+3. Lock original RLC tokens in the RLCLiquidityUnifier and mint equivalent RLCCrosschainToken on Arbitrum

 B. To send RLC tokens from Arbitrum Sepolia back to Ethereum Sepolia: